-The shared event data structure has a per-domain $\it event\ array$, and a per-VCPU $\it control\ block$.
+The shared event data structure has a per-domain event array, and a per-VCPU control block.

 - event array: A logical array of event words (one per event channel) which contains the pending and mask bits and the link index for next event in the queue.
 The event array is shared between all of the guest's VCPUs. - control block: This contains the meta data for the event queues: the ready bits and the head index and tail index for each priority level.
-Each VCPU has its own control block and this is contained in the same page as the existing struct vcpu_info.
+Each VCPU has its own control block.